Moneyball for business

 The Moneyball approach taken by the 2002 Oakland A’s of using “sabermetrics” data to build a successful baseball team has been well documented in Michael Lewis’s 2003 book and the 2011 film adaption starring Brad Pitt.
 It revolutionised baseball management.
 Despite having a fraction of the payroll of the top teams they made the playoffs and set a record of 20 wins in a row.

-In the business world hiring and selection is also subjective and flawed far to often.
-So many still seem to think that you can’t accurately measure people.
+In the business world hiring and selection is also subjective and flawed far too often.
+Many still seem to think that you can’t accurately measure people.
 That effectively relying purely on gut decisions to choose the people who are going to be responsible for the success or failure of your business is rational.
 It’s not.
 The problem is:

 - as humans we’re just not very good at making selection decisions.
-Our brains are wired to take shortcuts and have great difficulty weighting the factors that are important to predicting performance.
+As Nobel winner Daniel Kahneman identified in Thinking Fast & Slow, our brains are wired to take shortcuts and have great difficulty weighting the factors that are important to predicting performance.
 Our reliance on intuition often leads to overconfidence and its often weeks or months before we get feedback on the actual quality of our hiring decisions.
-By then the damage is done.
+By then often the damage has already been done.

 - bad hiring decisions are incredibly expensive and damaging to the engagement levels of the rest of your team.
 Bringing in a poor performer or a bad cultural fit negatively affects productivity which in due course affects profitability.
 If unchecked disengagement can spread like a virus and even drive your best people to leave.
 Hardly a recipe for success.